ushahidi/Ushahidi_Web/README.markdown

         ...
     </Directory>

+__NOTE:__
-__NOTE: Clean URLs means that the URLs of your deployment will not have the 'index.php' prefix__
+    * Clean URLs means that the URLs of your deployment will not have the 'index.php' prefix
+    * You __MUST__ restart your Apache web server after making the changes outlined above

 Installation